In recent years, the concept of sustainability has gained considerable traction across almost all industries.

 Sustainable logistics, as defined by Solistica.com, “aims to lower the ecological footprint of its tasks, such as CO2 emissions, noise pollution, and accidents.
 In this sense, logistics suppliers must look for a balance between financial growth, environment care, and the health of society.”

-So, we’ve covered what sustainable and green logistics is.
+So, we’ve covered what sustainable and green logistics are.
 But why should you care?

-Why would any business put the time, resource, and energy into overhauling their delivery options to be more sustainable?
+Why would any business put the time, resources, and energy into overhauling their delivery options to be more sustainable?

 Actually, there are many good reasons…

 The threat of climate change looms large over the planet, necessitating urgent action to reduce greenhouse gas emissions.
 And logistics operations play a crucial role in this process, being responsible for a substantial portion of global carbon dioxide (CO2) emissions.

 The transportation sector alone contributes to nearly one-quarter of all CO2 emissions worldwide.
 So, to combat climate change, it is essential that businesses implement sustainable logistics practices that minimise their environmental impact.

 By embracing green logistics practices, companies can positively contribute to global efforts to mitigate climate change and create a greener future.

 Today’s consumers are becoming increasingly conscious of the environmental impact of their purchases.
 Therefore, they expect businesses to also operate in an ethical and sustainable manner, including in their logistics operations.

 In fact, a recent study by Nielsen revealed that 81% of global consumers feel strongly that companies should help improve the environment.

 To meet these expectations, businesses must incorporate sustainable practices throughout their supply chains.
 From sourcing raw materials to final delivery, transparency and eco-friendly initiatives are becoming decisive factors in consumers’ purchasing decisions.